Support Page Content

 Who can earn a Bilingual Authorization?

 If you can read/write in Spanish or Hmong, you can add it to your credential.
 If you feel your proficiency is not at the level you are most comfortable, there are strategies to improve.
 Our program is embedded in any of our teacher credentialing programs.
 If you earn a credential with Sacramento State, you can earn a Bilingual Authorization upon completing your credential or after completing your credential.
-For students earning a credential elsewhere, to add a Bilingual Authorization, take CSET Spanish III, IV and V then apply directly to the CTC for your authorization.
+If you earned your credential elsewhere, please contact us about our Inservice Teacher Bilingual Authorization Pathway.

 "I want a Bilingual Authorization because it's who I am.
 My language is who I am.
 If I can obtain something extra with my credential to show who I am, I'm going to do it."
 (Sac State Prospective Teacher Candidate, 2023).